paladinmiso/s/Queer.md

 Despite these blind spots, Foucault's notion of queerness contains ample possibility.
 For me personally, as I have described, queerness liberates me from feeling that I should tie myself down to a label.

 Works Cited:

 Foucault, Michel.
 "Friendship as a Way of Life."_The Gay Interviews_.
 1981.
 Foucault, Michel. _The History of Sexuality_.
 New York: Vintage, 1980.
+Print.
-Print Foucault, Michel.
+Foucault, Michel.
 "Sex, Power, and the Politics of Identity." _The Gay Interviews_.
 1982.
 Foucault, Michel.
 "Sexual Choice, Sexual Act." _The Gay Interviews_.
 1982.